Analysis | Flour rationing in Lebanon, grain hoarding in Hungary: How the Ukraine war is lurching the globe toward a new food crisis

 Experts have warned that higher food prices could trigger global unrest.
 During the 2007-2008 crisis, riots broke out from Haiti to Bangladesh.
 The social uprisings of the Arab Spring also took place against a backdrop of public angst over the high cost of food.

-There are signs of food-driven unrest is happening again.
+There are signs of food-driven unrest happening again.
 In Iraq, protests broke out this week in the impoverished south over surging prices, Al Jazeera reported.

 “The rise in prices is strangling us, whether it is bread or other food products,” a retired teacher Hassan Kazem told AFP news agency.
 “We can barely make ends meet.”